jonboiser/til/README.md

-# til
+# Today I Learned

-Today I Learneds
+Hat tip to @jbranchaud for the great idea.